 Some sacrifices are necessary to achieve your objectives, but you will struggle to compete in the Brazilian jiu-jitsu tournaments.
 You’ll find some technically advanced fighters, and this is not something that can be readily accepted.

-The majority of females who train Brazilian jiu-jitsu are, let us face it, extreme outliers in at least one particular regard.
+Most females who train in Brazilian jiu-jitsu are, let us face it, extreme outliers in at least one particular regard.

 It is not a traditionally feminine thing to walk around with your hair and hands ruined, sweating on, and choking on your friends’ throats.